 Quick oats or quick-cooking oats are rolled oats that go through further processing.
 They’re partially cooked by steaming and then rolled even thinner than rolled oats.
 This process helps to decrease cooking time which is why they’re called quick oats.

 There aren’t any major nutritional differences between the two types of oats.
-All forms of oats are 100% whole grain, a good source of fibre and have the similar nutritional values per serving.
+All forms of oats are 100% whole grain, a good source of fiber and have the similar nutritional values per serving.

 Serving Suggestions